 13. Visit Monet’s Gardens

-Within the small town, you’ll discover that there are lots of cobblestone streets lined withelegant cottages and small stone buildings, essentially making you feellike you’ve just stepped into a fairytale setting.
+Within the small town, you’ll discover many cobblestone streets lined with elegant cottages and small stone buildings, essentially making you feel like you’ve just stepped into a fairytale setting.

-And while exploring the city as a whole is recommended, the main reason that most visitors make the journey out to the countryside is to visit the home and gardens of Claude Monet.
+While exploring the city as a whole is recommended, the main reason most visitors make the journey to the countryside is to visit the home and gardens of Claude Monet.
 For those who don’t know, Monet was one of the most renowned Impressionist painters in history.

 He spent the last 40 years of his life in Giverny and produced several works of art.
-Thus, if you visit his estate, you’ll be able to walk through his meticulously restored home, stroll around the beautiful gardens, and walk along the iconic water lily pond that inspired so many of his most famous works.
+Thus, if you visit his estate, you can walk through his meticulously restored home, stroll around the beautiful gardens, and walk along the iconic water lily pond that inspired so many of his most famous works.

-Thus, if you’re looking for a lovely way to spend your time in Paris, make sure to include Giverny in your itinerary.
+Thus, if you’re looking for a lovely way to spend time in Paris, include Giverny in your itinerary.

 Contributed by Kristin of Global Travel Escapades